By Elizabeth Lee Vliet, M.D. – https://vivelifecenter.com/

 The LATE STAGE treatment model promoted by Dr. Fauci and FDA’s Dr. Hahn has been for U.S. patients to be sent home to self-quarantine until symptoms worsened, and then go into the hospital when seriously ill with respiratory distress and heart damage.
 Only then do patients get offered medication, oxygen support, steroids, anti-coagulants, and others that typically don’t work as well at this critical illness stage.

 But home therapy could prevent thousands of hospitalizations and deaths, according to a just-published article from the respected American Journal of Medicine.
 The U.S. urgently needs to implement this early successful model.
-Lead author Peter McCullough, M.D., a cardiologist at Baylor, one of the most widely published physicians in America, is not just theorizing.
+Lead author Peter McCullough, M.D., a cardiologist, one of the most widely published physicians in America, is not just theorizing.
 He is actually treating COVID patients at home.

 Dr. McCullough’s recommendation would clearly save lives using cheap, safe, FDA-approved medicines—hydroxychloroquine (HCQ) with azithromycin or doxycycline, possibly ivermectin or colchicine, inhaled budesomide or oral steroids, home oxygen concentrators, plus supplemental zinc, vitamin C and vitamin D.